 Roadmap and Versions History

-A major new version of CSHTML5 is released every 8 to 12 weeks, and intermediary "preview" builds are released every 1 to 6 weeks.
+A major new version of CSHTML5 is released every 8 to 12 weeks, and intermediary pre-release builds are released every 1 to 4 weeks.

 - Q2 2014: (Preview) The Preview release focuses on gathering users' feedback.
 It introduces Visual Studio integration and fine-tunes compatibility with all the main browsers and mobile devices.